 Whether you are planing for early retirement or not, in the end you will need money to live.
 You will not be able to work for ever or even not be able to find work for ever.
 So start investing early.
 This is especially important for early retirement.
 You must have all heard of the story of Alice and Bob or a variant of it.
 Alice starts investing Rs.
 10,000 from the age of 25 to 45 and stops investing.
 While Bob starts investing twice the amount from the age of 35 to 55.
 In the end, both Alice and Bob have invested for 20 years.
 However when they retire at the age of 60, Alice has a retirement corpus of Rs.
 2.87 crores, while Bob has only Rs.
 2.21 crores in spite of investing Rs.
 20,000 per month (twice of Alice’s investment).

 Moral of the story is start early.
 It matters a lot in the long run.
+Read the post on time value of money to understand why this is the case.

 Step 2: Rid Yourself of Debt and Save Aggressively